vahidrn98/root-finding/README.md

 # root-finding
-implementation of newton and false position methods in matlab
+Implementation of newton and false position methods in matlab This implementation was provided with the collaboration of <a href="https://github.com/sinabr">@sinabr</a>